SINGAPORE – Asian stock markets were mostly lower Friday as traders eyed political upheaval in Greece and signs of slowing economic growth in China.

 Greek politicians have so far failed to form a government after Sunday's elections undermined support for the ruling coalition.
 Greece is buckling under the weight of a deep recession and government austerity measures designed to control surging debt levels.

 Meanwhile, China said Friday that its inflation rate fell to 3.4 percent in April from 3.6 percent the previous month, giving the government more room for possible stimulus measures.
-China also said industrial production rose 9.3 percent from a year earlier in April, slowing from a nearly 12 percent increase in March, raising concern that the world's second-biggest economy is continuing to weaken.
+On Thursday, China said its trade surplus widened in April as imports barely budged, raising concern that the world's second-biggest economy continues to slow.

 China grew by 8.1 percent in the first quarter, down from the previous quarter's 8.9 percent.